jorderator/evolution-simulator/readme.md

 ideas for potential features to be fleshed out and implemented later, and anywhere in between, in something of an order.

-* Implementing entity behaviour, including several forms of movement, death, reproduction, etc
+* Continue implementing entity behaviour, including death, reproduction, etc
 * Improve the food distribution system, to make it easier to modify, and have a better default setting
 * Add a side menu that can be hidden and showed, that allows changing of properties like entity stat ranges, food distribution, etc
 * More entity properties, including those governing more complex behaviours to be added later
+* Not really a feature, but add comments and stuff to the code, so it isn't just a mess of crazy

 (for now, the current and planned features lists are mostly to keep track of things for my own sake, but they will be changed to be more friendly once the project is more fleshed out)